You know that feeling when your sweet tooth is driving you crazy, but you still want to keep your health goals on track?

 Smoothie bowls are a lot thicker than the standard smoothie in a glass, thus the reason they’re best enjoyed from a bowl and eaten with a spoon.
 It’s a much more satisfying experience and encourages delicious toppings like sliced fruit, chopped chocolate, coconut flakes, and granola.
 Overall, smoothies and smoothie bowls make a healthy treat that satisfies a sweet tooth and gives ample nutrition.

-If you’ve never made one before, I’ll show you how to make a smoothie bowl in this quick recipe video below!
+If you’ve never made one before, I’ll show you how to make a smoothie bowl in this post and video.
+Then, you can jump right in to these recipes.

 Recipe: Strawberry Smoothie Bowl